TheSylence/Changey/README.md

 ## Build from source

-You can either use `dotnet build` (.NET 5.0 SDK required) to build the sources or use Visual Studio 2019 16.8 or later and open the Changey.sln file.
+You can either use `dotnet build` (.NET 5.0 SDK required) to build the sources or use Visual Studio 2019 16.8 or later (or Rider 2021.2 or later) and open the Changey.sln file.